chafey/OrthancService/README.md

 This C# project provides the Orthanc to run as service on Microsoft Windows Environment.

+# Why Would You Want To Run Orthac as Service?

+* On server (type) deployment, you would want to launch Orthanc when the server boots up.
+* While Orthac crashing is a fairly rare event, it could happen on just about any program, so you would want to have some program to try restarting it a few times automatically.
+Especially it is a server deployment.

 # Building and Developing

+* Download the latest Orthanc executable from the OrthancServer.org web site.
+Please see Installation section below as the default configuration for the Orthanc executable may have a different file name than how this program has been configured at the time of release.

 * This project was originally developed on Microsoft Visual Studio 2013 Professional.
 Building it on other versions such as Express version has not been tested.